HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _Explanation:_ Is a field in the ISO 639-3 code table.
 This field is best understood by consulting the ISO 639-3 registrar's own documentation.
 * **Ref_Name**
  * _Source:_ ISO 639-3 tables
- * _Field type:_ -
+ * _Field type:_ String
- * _WordPress Field Name:_ -
+ * _WordPress Field Name:_ None.
- * _Explanation:_ Is a field in the ISO 639-3 code table.
-This field is best understood by consulting the ISO 639-3 registrar's own documentation.
+ * _Explanation:_ **This is the name as the ISO uses it and insufficient (in an encoding sense) for our uses here.** But the characters do not include non-ascii characters.
+As a field in the ISO 639-3 code table, this field is best understood by consulting the ISO 639-3 registrar's own documentation.
 * **Comment**
  * _Source:_ ISO 639-3 tables
  * _Field type:_ String